Data protection rights

 If you suffer damage as a result of a breach of your data protection rights, you may sue for damages through the courts.

 The Commissioner also maintains a register, available for public inspection, giving general details about the data handling practices of many important data controllers, such as government departments and State-sector bodies, financial institutions, and any person or organisation who keeps sensitive types of personal data.

 How to apply

 To access information relating to you, send a letter or email to the organisation or person holding your personal details and ask them for a copy of this information.
-You should receive them within 40 calendar days of your request.
+You should receive it within 40 calendar days of your request.
 You may have to pay a small fee of €6.35.

 If you find that an organisation or person has details about you that are not factually correct, you can ask them to change or, in some cases, remove these details.
 If you feel that they do not have a valid reason for holding your personal details or that they have taken these details in an unfair way, you can ask them to change or remove these details.
 You can also ask them not to use your personal details for purposes other than their main purpose.

 Write to the organisation or person, explaining your concerns or outlining which details are incorrect.
 Within 40 days, they must do as you ask or explain why they will not do so.